kiwi0fruit/pandoctools/pandoctools/cli/README.md

 * [**panfl**](../../docs/panfl.md) allows [Panflute](https://github.com/sergiocorreia/panflute) to be run as a command line script so it can be used in Pandoctools shell scripts.
 * [**cat-md**](../cat_md) is a simple CLI tool that concatenates input files with stdin input (joins them with double new lines) and prints to stdout.
 * [**pandoc-filter-arg**](../pandoc_filter_arg) is a CLI interface that prints argument that is passed by Pandoc to it's filters.
+* [**pandoctools-resolve**](../pandoctools_resolve) is a CLI tool that resolves and echoes absolute path to the file by its basename by searching in two Pandoctools folders.

 ## Environment variables predefined in Pandoctools CLI application: